chilllfrog/rusty-trading/README.md

 # rusty-trading
-rust RPC APIs for trading on all major centralized exchanges
+rust version APIs for trading on all major centralized exchanges